philmph/philmph.github.io/content/posts/3/index.md

 ---

-When running with this file, OpenTofu will now complain that `content` is required.
-This is enforced by the `variable` `type` definition (YAML schema):
+When running with this file, OpenTofu will complain that `content` is required for `element 1`.
+This is enforced by the `type` definition in the `input` variable:

 ```bash
 ~ tofu plan